mattybrad/drumkid2/manual.md

 Pressing this button during normal operation manually saves your current settings (tempo, tuplet mode, clock mode, etc).
 This may cause a brief glitch in the audio output - this is normal.
 Note that your settings are also saved automatically whenever the module detects an appropriate period of silence, but you can press this button to save manually for peace of mind.
 The module loads the most recent set of saved settings when it is powered on.
 This button functions differently when in live edit or beat edit modes, where it is used to save an edited beat - see the live/step edit sections of the manual for details.

 ### Beat
+When you press this button, the current beat number will be shown on the display.
+Use the +/- buttons to select a new beat.

 ### Tempo
+To manually adjust the tempo (in internal clock mode), press the tempo button then use the +/- buttons to change the tempo by whole BPM values, or the âœ“/x buttons to make fine changes (0.1BPM).
+In external clock mode, you can press the tempo button to view the current calculated tempo.

 ### Tuplet
+This button allows you to select one of four different tuplet modes using the +/- buttons: straight, triplet, quintuplet, or septuplet.
+The tuplet mode determines which steps of the pattern are eligible for random hits, as well as which steps of the pattern are available in live edit or step edit mode.

 ### Menu

 ### Kit

 ### T.sig (time signature)
+This button allows you to select a time signature using the +/- buttons.

 ### Clear
+In live edit or step edit mode, this button clears/deletes hits from the pattern.
+See the live edit or step edit sections of the manual for details.

 ### Back
+This button exits you from whatever state the display is currently in and returns you to the main display.

 ## Synchronisation (clock)

 ## Error codes
+The error codes below correspond to those that will be shown on the display if something goes wrong, and are included to help identify any potential problems:
+- er 1: the SD card is missing
+- er 2: can't open a file on the SD card
+- er 3: can't close a file on the SD card
+- er 4: can't mount the SD card
+- er 5: the total sample size is too large

+## Troubleshooting
+- I can't hear anything, or certain samples are missing
+    - Make sure that "drop all" (and possibly "drop rand") are in the desired positions (50% or 12 o'clock will mean nothing is muted)
+    - Make sure that all desired channels are enabled in the "out 1" or "out 2" section of the settings menu
+- I'm trying to add hits in either live or step edit mode, but I can't hear them
+    - Check that the "vel" knob is not set to zero (this determines the velocity of the hit)
+    - Make sure you haven't accidentally exited live edit mode (you will hear a metronome if you are in live edit mode)
+- The timing sounds weird when I'm trying to edit a beat
+    - Make sure you're in the correct tuplet mode for what you're trying to do, otherwise the quantisation will be wrong

 ## Updating firmware